Freetrade vs Trading 212

 However…Freetrade vs Trading 212

 Having a backup investing platform is a wise move.
-Freetrade may lack some of the nicer features that Trading 212 offers currently.
+Freetrade may lack some of the nicer features that Trading 212 offers currently with having to pay for Freetrade Plus.
 That’s not to say that further down the line they will not up to their game.

 I hope they do.
 We need as many solid free investment platforms as we can.
 We can spread then spread out our portfolios over multiple platforms if we so choose.